-By applying pressure on the mouthpiece (with teeth) the valve opens and the water flows.
+By applying pressure (with teeth) on the mouthpiece the valve opens and the water flows.
 Bite valves are easier to use than push/pull valves but also get worn out slightly faster due to the abrasion from teeth.

-Some manufacturers offer various accessories for their hydration systems such as flow meters, insulated tubes, water filters etc. Before buying such accessories consider how much you actually need them.
+Some manufacturers offer various accessories for their hydration systems such as flow meters, insulated tubes, water filters etc. Before buying such accessories, consider how much you actually need them.

 More about hydration systems

 Sunglasses protect your eyes from ultraviolet radiation.
 They are especially important to use if you are hiking at high altitudes (the potency of UV rays increases with altitude) and/or on terrain that is covered with ice/snow (reflection).
 However, keep in mind that even in cloudy weather UV rays are present and thus your eyes can easily get irritated if you are not wearing sunglasses.
 Additionally sunglasses also protect your eyes against wind, dust etc.

 Sunglasses differ by lenses and shape.

 Hiking sunglasses should block out 100% of the ultraviolet (UV) light.
 Such sunglasses are often labeled as “UV400”.
 The lenses also differ by Visible Light Transmission (VLT) category.
 There are five different VLT categories; VLT category 0 sunglasses allow more than 50% of the visible light to enter your eyes while VLT category 4 sunglasses block out more than 90% of the visible light.
 For hiking it is recommended to use category 3 sunglasses – such sunglasses block out from 80% to 90% of the visible light.
 However, for high altitudes or glacier walking VLT 4 category sunglasses might be required.

 Sunglasses for hiking should wrap around your face (U shape) to prevent ultraviolet light from entering the eye area from all sides.